legitlarma/GameiomDailyRep/README.md

     - Deletes downloaded file
   - **functions.py**
     - Some functions created to allow the main programs to work correctly
+  - **dailyCollect.sh**
+    - Bash file to automatically run daily report collection of previous day at 4am every day.
+This has to be restarted on reboot.
+    - Script can be opened automatically on startup --link to how to for windows and mac--
   - **chromedriver**
     - Driver used by Selenium to allow for Google Chrome to automatically open